dsyph3r/symblog-docs/docs/validators-and-forms.rst

 settings.
 We will use this system to set the webmaster email address rather than hard coding the address in the controller above.
 That way we can easily reuse this value in other places without code duplication.
-Further, when your blog has generated you so much traffic the enquiries become too much for you to deal with you can easily update the email address to pass the emails onto your assistant.
+Further, when your blog has generated so much traffic the enquiries become too much for you to deal with, you can easily update the email address to pass the emails onto your assistant.
 Create a new file at ``src/Blogger/BlogBundle/Resources/config/config.yml`` and paste in the following.